An entire orchard can be "cleaned" in a short time by several drones coordinated by a single "autonomous digital brain" positioned on a ground unit.

 Tevel Aerobotics Technologies He developed an autonomous flying robot (FAR) which uses artificial intelligence (AI) to identify and harvest fruit.

-The FAR uses AI perception algorithms to locate trees and vision algorithms to detect fruit among the foliage.
-If there is fruit to be harvested, timing is crucial since.
+FAR uses AI perception algorithms to locate trees and vision algorithms to detect fruit among the foliage.
+If there is fruit to be picked, timing is crucial since.
 Fruit harvested two weeks late loses 80% of its value.
 The robot collects only ripe fruit, classifying its size and ripeness, effectively dealing with this task.

 After choosing the fruit, the robot finds the best way to approach it and uses its arm to grab it.